qusers/Q/experiments/analytical-charge-validation/CAMPAIGN.md

 ## Current evidence and remaining work

-The software matrix generated sixteen fresh preparations and twenty-step seeds.
+The software matrix generates sixteen fresh preparations and twenty-step seeds.
-It was rejected before longer endpoint continuation or any charge ladder ran.
+After integration of repaired SHAKE, all sixteen cells completed their 0.1 ps preparation and three 0.1 ps charge windows, with restart provenance and saved-energy accounting checked.
+All eleven campaign tests passed with expected-failure handling disabled before the obsolete markers were removed.
-The matrix/budget rejection tests and the isolated constraint diagnosis run now;
+The aggregate 6.4 ps is a software smoke test, not an equilibration experiment.
-the full transfer/run/analyze tests remain strict expected failures at the genuine geometry gate.
-Replaying those tests with unchanged seeds is required after any separately approved constraint repair; expected failures must not be counted as successful transfers.
+Short-window analysis correctly reports insufficient sampling, not a usable confidence interval.

-The remaining production work includes resolving this native blocker, completing the full end-to-end campaign tests, multi-observable equilibration/discard/block sensitivity, between-replica/direction/radius analysis, refreshed same-build hardware timing and an approved scheduler allocation.
+The remaining production work includes multi-observable equilibration/discard/block sensitivity, between-replica/direction/radius analysis, refreshed same-build hardware timing and an approved scheduler allocation.
 No physical correction claim follows from software matrix consistency alone.